LBRF-Pipelines/Implicit_CME_Solomon2023_Analysis/README.md

-# Implicit Learning of a Kinematically Complex Multi-Articular Motor Skill
+# Implicit Learning of a Kinematically Complex Multi-Articular Motor Skill Analysis

 This repository contains the experiment anad analysis code for Solomon et al. (2023), a study investigating if a complex movement can be learned implicitly.